tsne/quant/README.md

 All of these operations are thread-safe.

 ### Gauges
 A gauge reports a single floating point value.
-The function providing this value is called gauge reader is specified by the application.
-It is wrapped in a thread-safe context, i.e. no extra synchronization is needed.
+The function which provides this value is called gauge reader and is specified by the application.
+It is wrapped in a thread-safe context, i.e. no extra synchronization is necessary.
 Examples for using a gauge: reporting the memory consumption or a buffer's size.

 ### Timers